apploc-dev/unity/README.md

 -   Open Package Manager
 -   Add package from git URL:
     <code>https://github.com/apploc-dev/unity.git</code>

+> [!NOTE]
-    > **Note:** This package has been tested on Unity version 2022.3.28 and above.
+> This package has been tested on Unity version 2022.3.28 and above.
 Other versions may work but are not officially supported.

 ## Usage